 “Oh it doesn’t seem a year ago/To this very day”

-I was on a lunch break in 2016, and after wandering to my local camera shop saw an L35AF under the glass.
+I was on a lunch break in 2016, and after wandering to my local camera shop saw a Nikon L35AF under the glass.
 The price tag read $50, which I all but threw at the salesman during his half-hearted sales pitch.
 I walked out of the store and reveled in my purchase.
 It felt fantastic in my hand, with the perfect amount of weight and balance.
 Over the next years I would take it with me on trips to the beach, around Virginia, and on vacation to Germany.

 I’m not going to go into the technical specs of the L35AF because James expertly covered that in his review.
 I have to admit though, I’ve never really cared about technical specs when it comes to cameras like this.
 I knew the camera’s lens was famous for its sharpness and contrast, and that was enough for me.
 To this day I couldn’t tell you its minimum aperture, range of shutter speeds or what kind of meter it uses.
 I know it has a switch for adding two stops of exposure, and the ability to adjust the ISO.
 Slow down!
 You struck gold back at the lens!